There is perhaps no spot in the world that can surpass the Yosemite Valley in the grandeur of its mountain and forest scenery.

 Historical travelogue by Emeric Essex Vidal and Rudolph Ackermann.

-THE story of Catalina de Erauso.
-The fighting nun.
+The story of Catalina de Erauso, the fighting nun lieutenant.

 Glimpses of Gotham.
 Men and women who deal in fancy costumes.